 The School only collect, process and share personal data fairly and lawfully and for specified purposes.
-The School must have a specified purpose for processing personal data and special category of data as set out in the GDPR.
+The School must have a specified purpose for processing personal data and special category of data as set out in the UK GDPR.

 Before the processing starts for the first time we will review the purposes of the particular processing activity and select the most appropriate lawful basis for that processing.
-We will then regularly review
+We will then regularly (at least annually) review those purposes whilst processing continues in order to satisfy ourselves that the processing is necessary for the purpose of the relevant lawful basis (i.e. that there is no other reasonable way to achieve that purpose).